 \subsection{Input Quality and Instruction Reward}

 \refig{fig:input_quality} shows the distribution of input-quality annotations for both Tulu and SmolTalk.
 Overall, both datasets exhibit high-quality user inputs, with more than 80\% rated as either \emph{``good"} or \emph{``excellent"}.
 This favorable distribution reflects the rigorous quality control measures employed during dataset curation, as both Tulu and SmolTalk use capable LLMs for data generation and employ quality checks.
-Nevertheless, a non-negligible minority (10\%) is rated as \emph{``poor"} or \emph{``very poor"}, indicating either lack of context or unclear instructions (details in \refapp{app:magpie_input_quality_analysis}).
+Nevertheless, a non-negligible minority (10\%) is rated as \emph{``poor"} or \emph{``very poor"}, indicating either lack of context or unclear instructions (see \refapp{app:magpie_input_quality_analysis} for details).

 Additionally, we observe that LLMs face challenges in providing high-quality responses to poorly formulated user queries, which is directly reflected in their response quality. \refig{fig:instruct_reward_tulu} and \refig{fig:instruct_reward_smoltalk} show the instruct reward distribution for single-turn examples for Tulu and SmolTalk, highlighting the dependence of response quality on input quality.
-For both datasets, higher-quality instructions generally result in substantially better instruct rewards, indicating more helpful and contextually relevant responses from the LLM (samples provided in \refapp{app:magpie_instruct_reward_vs_input_quality}).
+For both datasets, higher-quality instructions generally result in substantially better instruct rewards, indicating more helpful and contextually relevant responses from the corresponding LLMs.
+Examples are provided in \refapp{app:magpie_instruct_reward_vs_input_quality}.

 In contrast, multi-turn interactions follow a different trend, having ``\textit{good}" or ``\textit{excellent}" responses even if the input quality is subpar.
 In particular, most multi-turn samples either already have clear initial user queries, or, when ambiguity occurs, it tends to be explicitly resolved or clarified in subsequent turns.
 We provide concrete examples illustrating this pattern in \refapp{app:magpie_instruct_reward_vs_input_quality}.